 The new campus has 16 classrooms, including a fully equipped science lab, and plenty of natural light.
 It replaces a seven-classroom warehouse campus with unfinished cement floors and a parking lot as the only outdoor space.

-"It gave people who don't usually get to talk and mix and mingle to do that, and the kids were playing in the grass.
+"It gave people who don't usually get to talk and mix and mingle (a chance) to do that, and the kids were playing in the grass.
 It's finally more than a parking lot."

 Helen Streck, one of the founding parents of East Palo Alto Charter School back in the 1990s, said the new campus represents a dream.
 Though her own children have grown, Streck remains on the Phoenix advisory board.